Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Los Angeles' games this year have gone over the total in two out of seven opportunities (28.6%).

-- Los Angeles is 4-2 against the spread and 4-2 overall when the team piles up over 342.8 yards.
+- When Los Angeles amasses over 342.8 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Chargers have eight giveaways this season, while the Eagles have eight takeaways.
+- This year, the Chargers have turned the ball over eight times, while the Eagles have forced eight.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Eagles.